 ii.
 “This is evidently an allusion to the blood of the victim newly shed, uncoagulated, and consequently proper to be use for sprinkling.
 The blood of the Jewish victims was fit for sacrificial purposes only so long as it was warm and fluid.”
 (Clarke)

 iii.
 It is a living way.
 Under the Old Covenant, the High Priest had access because of the blood of a dead animal.
 Now under the New Covenant we have access because of the perfect sacrifice of the sinless Son of God, and it is as if the living, resurrected Jesus ushers us into the throne room of God.

 c.
 Through the veil: The veil separated the Holiest from the holy place.
 To enter into the Holiest, you had to pass through the veil.
-But this veil separating man from God’s intimate presence is forever open, being torn into two from top to bottom (Matthew 27:51).
+But this veil separating man from God’s intimate presence is forever opened wide, being torn into two from top to bottom.
+(Matthew 27:51)

 i.
 That is, His flesh: The writer to the Hebrews makes an analogy between the veil that stood between God and man and the body of Jesus.
 Jesus’ body was “torn,” and so was the veil, each indicating that now we can come to God boldly.

 ii.
 “For believers the veil is not rolled up, but rent.
 The veil was not unhooked, and carefully folded up, and put away, so that it might be put in its place at some future time.
 Oh, no!
 But the divine hand took it and rent it front top to bottom.
 It can never be hung up again; that is impossible.
 Between those who are in Christ Jesus and the great God, there will never be another separation.”
 (Spurgeon)